LucasDelfino92/morrowindsharp/moddingmw.md

   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**Limited Leaping**](https://www.nexusmods.com/morrowind/mods/46299) by NullCascade: puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.

-### CLEANING PLUGINS

-The following plugins are dirty and require cleaning.
-[Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

-- **Morrowind Anti-Cheese.ESP**
-  - Clean with TESTool and tes3cmd.

 ## DIALOGUE